Biography

 Research

 Refugia are small pockets of resilience where communities of interacting species can survive and adapt to new fitness conditions resulting from climate change and other ecological disturbances.
-Inspired by this concept, Professor Koetje is proposing a set of principles and practices to guide “refugia gardening” in urban environments, especially in yards and parks.
-He contends that through refugia gardening, ordinary citizens can engage in networks for biodiversity conservation to nurture a vision for a more hopeful future.
-To learn more about this project, check out his Refugia Gardening website.
+Inspired by this concept, I am proposing a set of principles and practices to guide "refugia gardening" in urban environments, especially in yards and parks.
+I contend that through refugia gardening, ordinary citizens can engage in networks for biodiversity conservation to nurture a vision for a more hopeful future.
+To learn more about this project, check out my Refugia Gardening website.